 Partnering with Canada

 Since June 2016, NOAA’s Regional Climate Services Director for Alaska has been working with our Canadian collaborators from the Environment and Climate Change Canada Northwest Provinces to create a seamless joint summary for this region.
-Similarly, NOAA’s Regional Climate Services Director for the Eastern Region and for the Central Region have also worked with Environment and Climate Change Canada to create seamless assessments for the Gulf of Maine and Great Lakes regions.
+Similarly, NOAA’s Regional Climate Services Director for the Eastern Region has also worked with Environment and Climate Change Canada to create a seamless assessment for the Gulf of Maine region.
 Our partnership with Canada helps us provide the tailored information these communities need to better understand their unique regional climates.